-Case for deGrom: The two-time defending NL Cy Young Award winner is seeking his third straight, and it's hard to argue that he isn't the best pitcher in the league for the third consecutive year.
-His 94 strikeouts are leading the league, and his 2.14 ERA comes against teams in the AL and NL East, which include outings against above-average offenses such as the Braves, Phillies, Blue Jays and Rays.
+The case for deGrom: The two-time defending NL Cy Young Award winner is seeking his third straight and it is hard to argue that he is not the best pitcher in the league for the third consecutive year.
+His 94 strikeouts are leading the league and his 2.14 ERA comes against teams in the AL and NL East which include outings against above-average offenses such as the Braves, Phillies, Blue Jays and Rays.
 DeGrom has one more start remaining, and another strong outing should solidify him.

-Case against deGrom: The writers get bored with him?
-It's hard to find a weakness here, but if you're looking for something, you can point to four straight outings against a below-average Marlins offense whose .712 OPS ranks in the bottom third of the league.
-Still, the Marlins may be a playoff team, and their team OPS does rank higher than six different Central teams, which could give deGrom an edge over contenders like Yu Darvish, Corbin Burnes and Trevor Bauer.
+The case against deGrom: The writers get bored with him?
+It is hard to find a weakness here, but if you are looking for something you can point to four straight outings against a below-average Marlins offense whose .712 OPS ranks in the bottom third of the league.
+Still, the Marlins may be a playoff team and their team OPS does rank higher than six different Central teams, which could give deGrom an edge over contenders like Yu Darvish, Corbin Burnes and Trevor Bauer.

 Next start: Saturday vs. Nationals